The Back Story

 This story began in 2012 with a problem, a dinner and a phone call!

 Anisha was travelling to the US in 2014 and invited us to give a concert in San Francisco, hosted by well-wishers there.
-We launched Hope at this concert.
+We launched 'Hope' at this concert.
 Some 150 people came.
 US$65,000 was raised.
 It was an amazing afternoon!
 We then embarked on concerts in Perth, Canberra, and Melbourne and more money was raised.

 What does $25 actually do for the School?
 It provides food, safe travel, books and fees for a few days for a student.
 It guarantees an education and therefore the future for a student.